somaz94/image-tag-updater/README.md

 ## Description

 The **Image Tag Updater** GitHub Action is designed to update image tags in a specified file within a repository.
-It’s particularly useful in GitOps workflows, where configuration changes need to be automatically reflected across multiple repositories.
+It's particularly useful in GitOps workflows, where configuration changes need to be automatically reflected across multiple repositories.